 What can deep Jewish learning look like and what resources do learners use to help make it possible?
-Using video and classroom artifacts, we will zoom in on an episode of two 7th graders studying Jewish texts in order to uncover the educational resources they bring to bare in this instance of deep learning.
-We will also explore select pedagogical elements that were developed to support this learning.
+Using video and classroom artifacts, Orit Kent and Allison Cook zoomed in on an episode of two 7th graders studying Jewish texts in order to uncover the educational resources they bring to bear in this instance of deep learning.
+They also explored select pedagogical elements that were developed to support this learning.

 Orit Kent is senior research associate at the Mandel Center, where she directs the Beit Midrash Research Project and does research on pedagogical approaches to havruta text study and student learning.
 She draws on her research to help teachers create learning environments that foster high quality study of Jewish texts and values.